nfq-frontend/Project-starter-doc/README.md

 Key functionalities of the project should be covered with tests.
 The code itself should be written in a way that’s easy to test.

--   Before installing a global state library refer to step 4 Principles by which we determine if a library is “battle tested”